Brandon Graham

-Brandon Lee Graham (born April 3, 1988) is an American professional football defensive end for the Philadelphia Eagles of the National Football League (NFL).
-He played college football for the Michigan Wolverines, earning first-team All-American honors in 2009.
+Brandon Lee Graham (born April 3, 1988) is an American former professional football player who played all 16 seasons of his career with the Philadelphia Eagles of the National Football League (NFL).
+A defensive end, he played college football for the Michigan Wolverines, earning first-team All-American honors in 2009.
 Graham was selected by the Eagles in the first round of the 2010 NFL draft with the 13th overall selection and the first from the Big Ten Conference.

-In high school, he was a highly decorated and highly rated linebacker who served as captain for the 2006 U.S. Army All-American Bowl.
-He was listed on numerous All-American lists and was a finalist for some of the highest individual honors a high school football player can earn.
+In high school, he was a highly rated linebacker who served as captain for the 2006 U.S. Army All-American Bowl.
+He was listed on numerous All-American lists and was a finalist for some of the highest individual rewards a high school football player can earn.

 Graham was the 2009 Big Ten Conference co-MVP as recognized by the Chicago Tribune Silver Football award.
 He was the 2009 FBS tackles for a loss (per game) champion after finishing second in 2008 by 0.01 tackles for loss per game.
 He was the 2008 and 2009 Big Ten Conference tackles for loss leader.
 After completing his career as defensive end for the 2009 Michigan Wolverines football team, he had a total of 29.5 career sacks and 56 career tackles for loss for the Michigan Wolverines football team.
 In 2008, he led the Big Ten Conference in tackles for loss, with 20 in 11 games.
 In 2009, he posted 26 tackles for loss and 10.5 sacks in 12 games.
 As a member of the 2008 Michigan Wolverines football team he earned Second-team 2008 Big Ten All-conference recognition from both the coaches and the media.
 He was a finalist for the 2009 NCAA Division I FBS football Hendricks Award.
 He was a First-team 2009 All-Big Ten selection by the coaches and media.
 He was named to several First-team and Second-team 2009 All-America lists by various publications.
 Graham was also named MVP of the 2010 Senior Bowl.

 Graham was a second team 2016 All-Pro selection and a 2020 Pro Bowl selection.
 He led the Super Bowl LII champion Philadelphia Eagles in quarterback sacks with 9.5 during the 2017 NFL season.
 Graham is responsible for one of the biggest plays in Philadelphia sports history, as he posted a pivotal strip sack on Tom Brady in the closing minutes of Super Bowl LII, which was the franchise's first Super Bowl victory.
 He was also a member of the 2024 team which won Super Bowl LIX.
-Graham has played more games (218) and more seasons (15) for the Eagles than any other player.
+Graham has played more games and more seasons for the Eagles than any other player.